 In the 45 years since the establishment of the CLC there have been significant demographic shifts in our communities and member constituencies.
-In recent years we have lost many Aboriginal leaders who led the struggle and sustained advocacy for land rights; including people who informed the design of land rights legislation and participated in the first meetings of the CLC.
+In recent years we have lost many Aboriginal leaders who led the struggle and sustained advocacy for land rights; including people who informed the design of land rights legislation and participated in the first meetings of the Central Land Council.
 It is timely for our organisation to focus on ensuring that we have relevant ways of connecting with communities, listening to our constituency and sharing information.
 As well as grass roots engagement, we will be enhancing forums and providing opportunities for the Council and Executive Committee to inform and update the administration as to the issues and priorities of the communities that they represent.
 We will also engage a sub-committee to advise on cultural policies, including the repatriation of cultural materials and the effective management of cultural information.

-Water policy has been a significant priority for the CLC in 2021-22, including access to secure drinking water supplies for remote communities, improving Aboriginal engagement in water planning processes, and proposed legislative and policy reforms.
+An emerging priority for the CLC is water policy, including access to secure drinking water supplies for remote communities, improving Aboriginal engagement in water planning processes, and proposed legislative and policy reforms.
 It is shocking that many of our communities do not have basic infrastructure services and it is critical to ensure that potable water supplies are secured for all remote communities as a matter of urgency.
 As well as sustaining life, water is also of great cultural significance and this must be respected.
 In addition, our people should not be excluded from the potential economic benefits of water management.
 The CLC will continue to work towards ensuring that Aboriginal people in Central Australia achieve an equitable and sustainable share of the Northern Territory's water resources.
-We are currently assisting the native title holders in the Davenport Region to assert their rights and protect sacred sites and cultural values of their land against a recent Northern Territory government decision to approve a water licence of up to 40,000 mega litres of water.

-The CLC is committed to ensuring that Traditional Owners are consulted and informed about proposed activities on their land, and are afforded consent processes to ensure that they can protect sacred sites and water sources, amongst other interests.
+The CLC is committed to ensuring that traditional owners are consulted and informed about proposed activities on their land, and are afforded consent processes to ensure that they can protect sacred sites and water sources, amongst other interests.
 Unlike the ALRA, which provides a mechanism for effective agreement making for access, use, and development on Aboriginal land, the Native Title Act in the Northern Territory does not always allow for consultation and agreement making.
-For proponents, the ALRA consent process delivers certainty for long-term investment, enables engineering plans to be informed by and avoid harm to sacred sites, and provides a foundation for respectful relationships with Traditional Owners.
+For proponents, the ALRA consent process delivers certainty for long-term investment, enables engineering plans to be informed by and avoid harm to sacred sites, and provides a foundation for respectful relationships with traditional owners.
 The CLC will actively pursue similar outcomes in the Northern Territory legislation.